Carmen-Rosas/rick-and-morty-api-react-app/README.md

 ## Getting Started
 There are 2 ways to access this app, locally or via Vercel.
 ### Vercel
 Just [clicking here](https://rick-and-morty-api-react-app.vercel.app/).
-CSS animations of the info cards and the search box will not appear.
+CSS animations of the info cards will not appear.
 ### Local
 First clone this repository, then install dependencies: